alex-baker-j/Snake/README.md

 This is a verilog project I made along with another student for an electrical engineering class.
-It is a snake game that uses VGA graphics, and is meant to be run on a nexys3 board.
+It is a snake game that uses VGA graphics, and is meant to be run on a nexys3 FPGA board.
 Below is the project report we made for the class.

 EE354L Project Report